I Can't Make You Love Me: Year-end charts

-Bruce Hornsby performance use

-Although Bruce Hornsby had no hand in writing the song, his piano part on it became associated with him.
-Phil Collins described it as instantly recognizable as Hornsby's work.
-Hornsby's own publicity material mentions his role on the "classic".

 George Michael version

-English singer George Michael covered "I Can't Make You Love Me" and released it on 20 January 1997 as a double A-side with "Older", serving as the fourth single from Michael's third studio album, Older.
+English singer George Michael covered "I Can't Make You Love Me" and released it on January 13, 1997, as a double A-side with "Older", serving as the fourth single from Michael's third studio album, Older.
 Michael's version was also included on his compilation Ladies & Gentlemen: The Best of George Michael (1998).
 "Older" / "I Can't Make You Love Me" reached number three on the UK Singles Chart.

 Background and release

 After the release of his second studio album, Listen Without Prejudice Vol. 1 (1990), George Michael started a legal battle with his label, Sony Music, declaring his contract was financially inequitable and creatively stifling.
-Michael sued Sony to end his contract, leading to a long and costly legal battle that ended in 1995, with Michael signing to the newly launched Dreamworks Records label in the United States and Virgin in the rest of the world.
-In 1995, the singer released the song "Jesus to a Child", which became a huge hit worldwide, followed by "Fastlove" and "Spinning the Wheel", which also became successful songs from his third studio album, Older (1996).
+Michael sued Sony to end his contract, leading to a long and costly legal battle that ended in 1995, with Michael signing to the newly launched DreamWorks Records label in the United States and Virgin in the rest of the world.
+In 1996, the singer released the song "Jesus to a Child", which became a huge hit worldwide, followed by "Fastlove" and "Spinning the Wheel", which also became successful songs from his third studio album, Older (1996).